The Beautiful Liar (album)

 The Beautiful Liar is the third studio album by American rock band X Ambassadors.
 It was released on September 24, 2021 by Kidinakorner and Interscope Records.
 The album follows X Ambassadors' second album, Orion (2019) and the band's EP Belong (2020).
-It is concept album, playing similarly to a radio drama.
+It is a concept album, playing similarly to a radio drama.

 Background

 Their multi-collaborative series (Eg) and Belong EP were material largely recorded weeks before the lockdowns as a result of the COVID-19 pandemic.
 All three band members wrote and composed the album's tracks virtually, starting with what they had before the lockdown and expanding upon it.

 It expresses themes of insanity, powerlessness, self-doubt, and anxiety.
 Lead singer Sam and keyboardist Casey Harris say the album was influenced by the radio shows they would listen to as children instead of TV because of Casey's blindness.
 Sam said "I wanted to make an album that felt as unhinged as I did, and as the whole world felt around me.
 So Adam [Levin], Casey and I carved ourselves a space where we could all be as ugly, weird, funny, and f'd up as we wanted to be."